 When it comes to dating, do you keep choosing Asshats over and over and over again?

-I was an Asshat-magnet right up until my womb entered its geriatric phase and I had to get serious and stalk Henry who I like to refer to as my honey potato man (okay, stop throwing up in your planter).
+Then I got serious and stalked Henry, who I like to refer to as my honey potato man (okay, stop throwing up in your planter).

 Transition Counseling Services offers this list of personality traits that are common in the partners of abusers.